celery/celery/docs/userguide/workers.rst

     - ``worker1.%n`` -> ``worker1.george``
     - ``worker1.%d`` -> ``worker1.example.com``

-.. admonition:: Note for :program:`supervisord` users.
+.. admonition:: Note for :pypi:`supervisor` users.

    The ``%`` sign must be escaped by adding a second one: `%%h`.